 What is a grunt fund?

-A grunt fund gives fiscal value to all contributions, tangible and intangible, that a founder makes to a startup.
+A grunt fund gives fiscal value to all contributions, tangible and intangible, a founder makes to a startup.
 Everything from intellectual property and connections to time and cash is valued by the fund.
-A complex formula then assigns weight to each contribution and allocates company equity stakes among the founders accordingly.
+A complex formula then assigns weight to each contribution and allocates company equity stakes amongst the founders accordingly.
 The purpose of grunt funds is to make sure that startup founders are rewarded for everything they offer their company, not just the money they actually invest.
-Grunt funds are dynamic, meaning they monthly recalculate equity stakes as contributions to the company change.
-For more information, see the Grunt Fund Calculator at slicingpie.com.
+Grunt funds are dynamic meaning they monthly recalculate equity stakes as contributions to the company change.

 Reasons Why You Should Consider a Grunt Fund